 3: Third-Party Data (or ‘Garbage In, Garbage Out’)

-The reasons behind this are complex and manifold, but my personal favourite explanation comes from a 2020 episode of the wildly niche podcast What Happens In AdTech, featuring Pontiac Intelligence CEO Keith Gooberman.
+The reasons for this are complex and manifold, but my personal favourite explanation comes midway through an October 2020 episode of the wildly niche podcast “What Happens In AdTech“, in an episode featuring Pontiac Intelligence CEO Keith Gooberman.
 The key bit comes at 17:00 – 22:15; the clip below should start right about there, and I’ve transcribed it for you below.
-The fellow who tees him up at the start of the clip is Ryan McConaghy, the mind formerly(?) behind What Happens in Ad Ops and currently serving as “VP, Global Monetization Strategy” at Condé Nast.
+The fellow who tees him up at the beginning of this clip is Ryan McConaghy, formerly(?) behind What Happens in Ad Ops and currently “VP, Global Monetization Strategy” at Condé Nast.

 Companies start, these data companies.
 So they realise through cookies that they can cookie all types of sites, and find out all types of detail of the users that come through there, and segment them.
 Okay, so this is as remarketing and third-party data, this is getting going 2005-10, they’re starting to realise what they can do.
 Big cookie footprints.
 Okay.